 Erica has been at Pomona College since 1992.
 She earned her Bachelor of Arts Degree in Anthropology from Scripps College here in Claremont.
-As the Director of College Radio and Television, Erica is the full time advisor for student-run KSPC Radio (88.7fm and online at kspc.org) and also advises Studio47, the 5-C film club.
+As the Director of College Radio and Television, Erica is the full time advisor for student-run KSPC Radio (88.7fm and online at kspc.org) and also advises Studio47, Claremont Colleges Television (CCTV) and The Student Life newspaper.
 She provides oversight, training, technical expertise and support for students and a consistent management presence for KSPC as a year-round, 24/7 operation.

 With an average of 125 volunteers and 23 student managers, KSPC is one of the largest student organizations at the Claremont Colleges --and Erica supports a wide variety of student interests and activities: music, news, talk programming, sports, promotions, concerts and events management and community outreach.
-She also supports student filmmakers through Studio47, providing equipment resources, workshops, hosting screenings and student film festivals.
+She also supports student filmmakers and web TV producers through Studio47 and CCTV, providing equipment resources, workshops, hosting screenings and student film festivals.

 In 2008, Erica began the Youth Radio program in collaboration with the Draper Center for Community Partnerships; as a part of the Pomona College Academy for Youth Success program offered each summer to high school students from groups traditionally under-represented in higher education, Youth Radio provides an intensive, hands-on educational media experience.
 Many students who have participated in Youth Radio have subsequently matriculated at Pomona and the other Claremont Colleges.

 Erica loves working with students and sharing in their exploration, creation, criticism and celebration of music, film and media.